 Interim Constitution

-The Constitutional declaration of 2011 functions as the interim Constitution.
-Article 1 of the interim Constitution provides that Islam is the state religion and Islamic law the principal source of legislation.
-The interim Constitution also states that the State is under a duty to “guarantee for non-Muslims the freedom to practice their religious rituals.”
+The Constitutional declaration of 2011 serves as Libya’s interim Constitution.
+Article 1 of the interim Constitution declares that Islam is the state religion and that Islamic law is the principal source of legislation.
+The interim Constitution also decrees that the State “guarantees non-Muslims the freedom to perform their religious rites.”
 This wording offers a limited form of protection for freedom of religion or belief.
-Notably, the 1951 Constitution contained a more comprehensive right of freedom or religion or belief which encompassed all citizens, rather than limiting it to ‘non-Muslims’.
-Article 21 of the 1951 Constitution of Libya reads:

 “Freedom of belief shall be absolute.
 The State shall respect all religions and faiths and shall ensure to Libyans and to foreigners residing in its territory freedom of belief and the liberty to practice religious rites so long as this does not prejudice public order and morality.”